Mephisto (novel): Plot

 The Prussian Ministerpräsident (Prime Minister) celebrates his 43rd birthday in 1936 in the Berliner Opernhaus (Berlin Opera House).
 The party is so magnificent and extravagant that the foreign guests feel intimidated.
 As the propaganda minister enters the hall, his presence creates a stir.
 He is surrounded by an ice-cold atmosphere.
 Despite his disability he walks through the hall directly towards the director of the state theatre, Hendrik Höfgen.
-Although he hates the 39-year-old, he allows himself to be photographed conversing with him.
+Although the Prime Minister hates Höfgen, he allows himself to be photographed conversing with him.
 To guarantee a good consequence of his appearance, the Ministerpräsident delays his arrival to the party.
 Later he enters with his wife, Lotte Lindenthal.

 The story then reverts to the mid-1920s: Hendrik Höfgen, Otto Ulrichs and Hans Miklas belong to the Hamburger Künstlertheater (Artists' Theatre in Hamburg).
 Höfgen currently works there as an actor and director, and is friends with Otto Ulrichs, as they incessantly plan a "revolutionary theatre."
 The Hamburger Künstlertheater is the first rung on Höfgen's career ladder.
 He works there 16 hours a day and often suffers from fits of excitement and nerves.
 He demonstrates superiority over his colleagues.
 When the Berlin actress Dora Martin has a guest performance, he hides in her dressing room.
 Although he didn't see her performance, he congratulates her for it.
 Hans Miklas, a follower of the NSDAP, talks negatively of Martin because of her Jewish origin.
 In a harbour pub in Hamburg, he gets to know Juliette Martins.
 Her father is an engineer from Hamburg and her mother was African, giving Juliette her dark skin.
 She gives Höfgen dance lessons and becomes his mistress.

 In the Hamburger Künstlertheater "Spring's Awakening" ("Frühlings Erwachen") is being rehearsed.
 Here Höfgen acts as a tyrant towards his colleagues.
 He adjourns the rehearsal in the afternoon because of his dance lesson.
 Juliette is the only person he allows to address him as Heinz – not even his family are allowed this.
 Höfgen is introduced to Barbara Bruckner (the daughter of Geheimrat Bruckner) by his colleague Nicoletta von Niebuhr.
 She encourages Höfgen to woo Barbara.
 To Barbara's surprise he does it, and they marry quickly.
 They spend their honeymoon in the Upper Bavarian lakes.
 Nicoletta joins them and is visited almost daily by the eccentric writer Theophil Marder.
 Two weeks after their return, Hendrik again meets with Juliette.
 Theophil Marder writes Nicoletta a telegram, saying that his feelings are hurt by his marriage; a wife must belong to her husband regardless of circumstances.
 Nicoletta von Niebuhr travels straight to him and gives up her job.
 She marries the man, 30 years her senior.